 The CDN program for MSI management offers APIs and documentation that enhances the ability of application management vendors to support MSI enabled endpoints and applications.
 This allows application management vendors to support (1) Session visibility & awareness (2) Operational monitoring and (3) Accelerated troubleshooting To learn more about the existing partner solutions for MSI management, please visit: http://developer.cisco.com/web/msi/partners

 Medianet Readiness Assessment Service

 The Cisco Medianet Readiness Assessment Service (MRA) helps organizations ensure the successful implementation of rich-media applications and realize the full value of a video technology investment.
 The MRA assesses the readiness of the network based on a thorough analysis of the current infrastructure and the video and rich-media applications to be supported, and provides prepare and plan recommendations drawing from best practices.

 Table 5.
-Complementary Capabilities, Benefits, and Features of Cisco Medianet
+Capabilities, Features, and Benefits of Cisco Networking Capabilities 1.0 for Medianet

 • Cisco Performance Routing (PfR)